openCEMorg/openCEM/README.md

-# Capacity Expansion Model for national energy market Operator #
+# Capacity Expansion Model and Optimisation #

 This README will documents the steps to get the model up and running in your machine